pufferpanel/documentation/source/guides/ssl-setup-nginx.rst

 Now navigate to http://yourip.
 You should see a default nginx page.

 Now set up an nginx virtual host.
 This will allow nginx to serve PufferPanel.
-Create and open a config file at /etc/nginx/sites-enabled/pufferpanel.conf or /etc/nginx/conf.d/ on CentOS
+Create and open a config file at /etc/nginx/sites-enabled/pufferpanel.conf on Ubuntu/Debian or /etc/nginx/conf.d/pufferpanel.conf on CentOS

 .. tabs::